senor/Lightpack-docs/RUS/API.md

 ## setsmooth

-*Синтаксис: setsmooth:N*
+*Syntax: setsmooth:N*

-*Возвращаемые значения: ok, error, busy или not locked*
+*Returned values: ok, error, busy or not locked*

-Устанавливает степень плавности смены цветов для устройства в диапазоне от 0 (плавность отключена) до 255 .
+Sets the level of color change smoothness for device within the range from  0 (smoothness disabled) to 255 .

 <pre>
 >> setsmooth:100